Classification of 4d N=2 gauge theories: The classification, part I

 \paragraph{Status of the Seiberg-Witten solutions} The Seiberg-Witten solution to $\USp(2n)$ with $4n+4$ half-hypermultiplets in the fundamental, with arbitrary mass parameters, was found in \cite{Argyres:1995fw}.
 The Seiberg-Witten solution to $\USp(2n)$ with one full massless antisymmetric and $4$ full fundamental hypermultiplets, with arbitrary masses to the fundamental, goes back to \cite{Douglas:1996js}.
 The solution to this theory with massive antisymmetric was better understood as a degenerate limit of the linear quiver of the form $\USp(2n)$-$\SU(2n)$-$\cdots$-$\SU(2n)$ terminated with an antisymmetric, which will be described in Sec.~\ref{tree-with-a-long-trunk}.

-As for the isolated cases, $\USp(6)$ with 11 $\half\fund$ plus $\half\asymT$ and $\USp(6)$ with 3 $\fund$ plus $\asymT$ were worked out in \cite{Chacaltana:2013oka}, but the other cases are not known yet.
+As for the isolated cases, the $\USp(8)$ case is not known.
+Among the isolated $\USp(6)$ cases, the one with 11 $\half\fund$ plus $\half\asymT$ and the one with 3 $\fund$ plus massless $\asymT$ were worked out using class S theory in \cite{Chacaltana:2013oka}, but others are not explicitly known.
+However, it would not be impossible to derive the missing $\USp(6)$ cases by combining these class S results and the technique of \cite{Tachikawa:2011yr}.
+Finally, first two of the isolated $\USp(4)$ cases can be better thought of as belonging to the family of $\USp(4)$ with $N_a$ $\asym$ and $N_f$ $\half\fund$, where $(N_a,N_f)=(3,0)$, $(2,2)$, $(1,4)$ and $(0,6)$.
+The last isolated $\USp(4)$ case does not have a known solution.
+A uniform class S construction of this family was given in \cite{Chacaltana:2012ch}.

 The Seiberg-Witten solution to $\USp(2n)$ with $4n+4$ half-hypermultiplets in the fundamental, with arbitrary mass parameters, was derived by instanton counting in \cite{Shadchin:2004yx}.